Siblings dressing up in all blue for Prevent Child Abuse Month, April 2022.

 The Expected outcomes will be that:

 Program Funding: This program currently receives funding from the Department of Public Health - Maternal, Infant, and Early Childhood Home Visiting Program, Dalton Public Schools, the Alan S. Lorberbaum Family Foundation, United Way of Northwest Georgia, and contributions.

 Quality Assurance Measures: The PAT Standards and Quality Indicators establishes a blueprint for quality implementation and ensures fidelity to the model.
 The standards are intended to provide clear guidelines for implementing PAT and to continually propel programs to even higher levels of excellence in serving families.
 The Parents as Teachers: Dalton Program received a Quality Endorsement Certification of Excellence from the Parents as Teachers National Organization for 2014 -2019.
 The program is currently involved in the second Parents as Teachers Quality Endorsement process which will go from 2019– 2024.
 The University of Georgia Center for Family Research evaluates the overall effectiveness of service delivery in meeting the objectives and achieving expected outcomes.
 As part of this process, formal evaluation tools are administered at prescribed intervals during the family’s participation in the program.
-The following evaluation tools are completed at prescribed intervals to measure outcomes: Ages & Stages Questionnaire -3rd edition (ASQ-3), Ages & Stages Questionnaire – Social & Emotional (ASQ-SE), the Life Skills Progression™ (LSP), Home Observation for the Measurement of the Environment (HOME), the Parenting Stress Index (PSI), the Get Ready to Read (GRTR), the DOVE for domestic violence, the Edinburgh Postnatal Depression Scale, and the Education, Employment, and Income screen.
+The following evaluation tools are completed at prescribed intervals to measure outcomes: Ages & Stages Questionnaire -3rd edition (ASQ-3), Ages & Stages Questionnaire – Social & Emotional (ASQ-SE2), the Life Skills Progression™ (LSP), the Edinburgh Postnatal Depression Scale, Parenting Interactions with Children/Checklist of Observations Linked to Outcomes (PICOLLO), the Get Ready to Read (GRTR),and the following Domestic Violence Screens: Relationship Assessment Tool (RATS for women) and the Hurt, Insult, Threaten, Scream (HITS for men).